Mell-Anderson/Mellogram/README.md

 Additional libraries are not required, on which versions it does not work.
 Innovations:

-- Updated settings
-- Removed some debris
+- Added currency exchanger (beta)
+- Working on saving the game
-- Made bitcoin the currency
+- Divided the currency
-- Made a store with exchange Bitcoins for Dollars
-- Created a bitcoin market, but so far _not a real_ ban
+- Created "barter"
+- Items added to the store
+- Inventory development in progress
 - Fix bugs

 #God #Speed